elite3312/group_files_by_date/README.md

     └─input
     ```

-  - in this exmample, ascii.txt has last update date 2024/1.
+  - in this exmample, ascii.txt has last update date 2024/1, which does not match the given rule.

 - run file_operations.py -o, which results in:

-    ```txt
-    file 2024_3\ascii.txt is in incorrect archive, moving it to the correc archive./2024_1...
-    ```

     ```txt
     ├─2024_1